GCYYfun/OSTEP_RUST/src/vm_smalltables/README.md

 This fun little homework tests if you understand how a multi-level page table works.
 And yes, there is some debate over the use of the term fun in the previous sentence.
-The program is called: `paging-multilevel-translate.py`
+The program is called: `paging-multilevel-translate`

 Some basic assumptions: